liferay/liferay-docs/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/10-upgrading-frameworks-and-features/01-intro.markdown

 - Service Builder
 - Velocity templates

-Continue on to learn more about upgrading frameworks.
+Continue on to learn more about upgrading these frameworks.

 <a class="go-link btn btn-primary" href="/docs/7-2/tutorials/-/knowledge_base/t/upgrading-jndi-data-source-usage">Let's Go!<span class="icon-circle-arrow-right"></span></a>